|Nutrition Facts (per serving)|

 Among the aguas frescas served throughout Latin America, horchata (or-CHAH-tah) tops the list of favorites in Mexico.
 The refreshing chilled beverage combines water and/or milk with fruit, seeds, nuts, or grains (such as sesame or cantaloupe seeds, almonds, walnuts, or white rice and cinnamon).
 You can buy bottled syrups to make horchata, but this version makes it easy to prepare homemade horchata from scratch.

-- 1 cinnamon stick (approximately 5 inches, broken into several pieces)
+1 (5-inch) stick cinnamon, broken into several pieces

 Gather the ingredients.

 Pulverize the rice in a blender until it reaches a floury consistency.